Affordable & Clean Energy

 Tourism is both a victim of, and contributor to climate change: Rising sea levels, melting glaciers, floods, avalanches, water scarcity, deforestation, biodiversity loss, desertification, wildfires, drought and diseases hurt the tourism economy.

-But these impacts are in part created by its operations, which contribute around 5-6% of global greenhouse gas emissions: 2% from aviation, around 1% from accommodations *, the rest from restaurants, activities, and other transportation.
+But these impacts are in part created by tourism’s operations, which contribute around 8% of global greenhouse gas emissions: from aviation, accommodations, restaurants, activities and other transportation.
 The consequences of tourism not utilising renewables can seriously impact a business, industry and world.

 As such, tourism can be incentivised to help accelerate the shift toward renewable energy, increase its share in the global energy mix, help reduce greenhouse gas emissions, contribute to innovative energy solutions in urban, regional and remote areas and provide reliable energy for guests.